jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.7.7 (2023/06/18) =
+* Add: Many namespaces can now be used at the same time.
+* Fix: Issue with the ask() function for the Chatbot JS API.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.7.6 (2023/06/15) =
 * Add: Streaming in Playground.
 * Update: Enhanced the UI of the Playground.
 * Update: Better handling of the errors from OpenAI and Pinecone.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.7.5 (2023/06/14) =
 * Add: Added the Turbo 16k model.